A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Method

 Let $\theta_j$ denote a basket-level efficacy parameter for basket $j$ (e.g., the ORR, disease control rate, or another prespecified endpoint), and let $\hat{\theta}_j$ be its estimator from observed data.
 For clarity, we illustrate the proposed framework using the ORR, which represents the proportion of patients with either CR or PR, as the primary efficacy endpoint.

-We perform clustering using the feature vectors $\y_j = (\bpio_{j}^\top, \hat{\theta}_j)^\top$, where $\bpio_{j}$ is defined by the equation (\ref{eq:w_f_p}) and $\hat{\theta}_j$ represents the ORR for basket $j$.
-The feature vectors consisted of the four states of treatment response, with ORR additionally included to ensure that ORR, which depends on these states and represents the primary endpoint, was accounted for in the clustering.
+We perform clustering using the feature vectors $\y_j = (\bpio_{j}^\top, \hat{\theta}_j)^\top$, where $\bpio_{j}$ is defined in equation~(\ref{eq:w_f_p}) and $\hat{\theta}_j$ represents the observed ORR for basket $j$.
+The feature vector consists of the four components of the weighted final-state distribution, with the observed ORR additionally included so that the primary efficacy endpoint used for downstream borrowing decisions is explicitly reflected in the clustering stage.
 The length of $\y_j$ is 5.
 We define the dissimilarity between two baskets $j$ and $k$ by the \textit{Manhattan distance} (also known as the city-block or $L_1$ distance),

-The distance has been shown to be more robust to outliers and less sensitive to extreme deviations than the Euclidean distance \cite{Jain1988, kaufman2009finding, Everitt2011}.
+The distance has been shown to be more robust to outliers and less sensitive to extreme deviations than the Euclidean distance \cite{Jain1988,KaufmanRousseeuw1990,Everitt2011}.
+We note, however, that this representation treats the response categories as nominal rather than fully ordinal; this choice was made to preserve a simple and practically interpretable clustering rule in small-sample settings, and its implications are revisited in Section~4.
 All five components of $\y_j$ are probabilities on $[0,1]$; therefore, no additional scaling is applied prior to computing the Manhattan distance.

 We determine the number of clusters using the Silhouette method~\cite{Rousseeuw1987}.
 For each observation $j$, let $C(j)$ denote the cluster to which it belongs.
 The average dissimilarity between $j$ and all other observations within the same cluster is defined as

 and the minimum average dissimilarity between $j$ and all points in other clusters $C' \neq C(j)$ is given by

 The Silhouette value for observation $j$ is then defined as

 The average Silhouette index